 - a.
 Any individual, group of individuals, or reasonably identifiable entity may file a signed-and-dated written complaint with the Applicant of the LWES.
 If any complaints are received by phone, the Applicant shall inform the complainant that complaints must be submitted in writing.
 Any complaints received directly by the Board of Selectmen shall be referred to the Applicant. - b.
-The Applicant of the LWES shall report to the Board of Selectmen all complaints received concerning any aspect of the LWES construction, operation or decommissioning as follows: - i.
-Complaints received by the Applicant shall be reported to the Board of Selectmen or its designee within five business days; except that complaints regarding unsafe and serious violations of this Section shall be reported to public-safety personnel immediately, and the Board of Selectmen or its designee by the following business day. - ii.
-The Applicant shall document each complaint by maintaining a record including at least the following information: - 1.
-Names of the LWES and the Applicant - 2.
-Name of complainant, address, phone number - 3.
-A copy of the written complaint - 4.
-Specific property description (if applicable) affected by complaint - 5.
-Nature of complaint (including weather conditions if germane) - 6.
-Name of person receiving complaint, date received - 7.
-Date reported to the Board of Selectmen or its designee - 8.
-Initial response, final resolution and date of resolution
+The Applicant of the LWES shall report to the Board of Selectmen all complaints received concerning any aspect of the LWES construction, operation or decommissioning as follows: - 7.b.i.
+Complaints received by the Applicant shall be reported to the Board of Selectmen or its designee within five business days; except that complaints regarding unsafe and serious violations of this Section shall be reported to public-safety personnel immediately, and the Board of Selectmen or its designee by the following business day. - 7.b.ii.
+The Applicant shall document each complaint by maintaining a record including at least the following information: - 7.b.ii.1.
+Names of the LWES and the Applicant - 7.b.ii.2.
+Name of complainant, address, phone number - 7.b.ii.3.
+A copy of the written complaint - 7.b.ii.4.
+Specific property description (if applicable) affected by complaint - 7.b.ii.5.
+Nature of complaint (including weather conditions if germane) - 7.b.ii.6.
+Name of person receiving complaint, date received - 7.b.ii.7.
+Date reported to the Board of Selectmen or its designee - 7.b.ii.8.
+Initial response, final resolution and date of resolution - c.

-- c.
 The Applicant shall maintain a chronological log of complaints received, summarizing the above information.
 A copy of this log, and a summary of the log by type of complaint, shall be sent on or before January 15, March 15, July 15 and October 15 to the Board of Selectmen, covering the previous calendar quarter.
 An annual summary shall accompany the January 15 submission. - d.
 The Board of Selectmen shall forward copies of any health-related complaints to the Ashland Health Officer and the State Board of Health. - e.
 The Board of Selectmen may designate a person to seek a complaint resolution that is acceptable to the complainant, the Board of Selectmen and the Applicant.
-If such a resolution cannot be obtained, the Board of Selectmen may take action as authorized by Section H: Enforcement and Penalties. - f.
-The Board of Selectmen may at any time determine that a complaint shall be subject to enforcement and penalties as defined in Section H: Enforcement and Penalties.
+If such a resolution cannot be obtained, the Board of Selectmen may take action as authorized by Section 9A.9: Enforcement and Penalties. - f.
+The Board of Selectmen may at any time determine that a complaint shall be subject to enforcement and penalties as defined in Section 9A.9: Enforcement and Penalties.